Changing the response to mass shootings and preventing tragedies since Newtown

 We’ve heard it many times.
 “If we weren’t able to pass gun reform after Sandy Hook, then nothing will ever change.”

-Nothing has changed when it comes to the pain in the hearts of the loved ones of those murdered at Sandy Hook Elementary School.
-And nothing will ever change that can bring back the innocent children and educators killed by gun violence on December 14, 2012.
-But what has changed since that fateful day in Newtown, is the growing gun violence prevention movement and real progress on reforms.
+Nothing has changed when it comes to the pain in the hearts of the loved ones of those murdered at Sandy Hook Elementary School in Newtown, Connecticut.
+And nothing will ever change that can bring back the innocent children and educators killed on December 14, 2012.
+But what has changed since that fateful day is the growing gun violence prevention movement and real progress on reforms.

 1. Reforms Across America Since Sandy Hook

-Since the days just after the Sandy Hook tragedy, we have been advocating for bipartisan reforms on a national and state-wide level.
+Since the days just after the school shooting tragedy, we have been advocating for bipartisan reforms on a national and state-wide level.
 We have successfully written and driven the passage of three federal laws under three administrations.
-In an era of divisive politics, our mental health and school safety laws were both passed by a nearly unanimous Congress.
-In 2021, the bipartisan Suicide Training and Awareness Nationally Delivered for Universal Prevention (STANDUP) Act was signed into law, encouraging states and tribes to implement and expand evidence-based suicide prevention trainings.
+In an era of divisive politics, a nearly unanimous Congress passed our mental health and school safety laws.
+The bipartisan Suicide Training and Awareness Nationally Delivered for Universal Prevention (STANDUP) Act was signed into law in 2021.
+The STANDUP Act encourages states and tribes to implement and expand evidence-based suicide prevention trainings.

 In 2022, the Bipartisan Safer Communities Act was signed into law, providing funding for states to implement Extreme Risk Protection Orders, community-based violence interventions, expansion of the STOP School Violence Act, and mental health for schools.
 The bill also includes updates or provisions to many key gun violence issues.

 Ohio and Louisiana passed the SAVE Students Act, which establishes requirements for life-saving trainings.
-Legislation has also been introduced in Pennsylvania and Massachusetts.
+Pennsylvania and Massachusetts introduced the legislation.
 21 states – red and blue – expanded background checks on all gun sales.
 19 states and the District of Columbia currently have extreme risk protection order laws to help gun owners and their families in times of crisis1.

 2. Students Leading the Way Against Gun Violence

-SAVE Promise Clubs are now the largest student-led anti-violence organization in America.
-Today, more than 153,000 young people have grown this movement to over 4,300 clubs nationwide.
+SAVE Promise Clubs are the largest network of student-led anti-violence clubs in America.
+Today, the movement has grown to more than 4,500 clubs nationwide.
 In big cities, small towns, and everywhere in between, students are organizing to make their schools and communities safer.

 3. Public Opinion Significantly Changed